aserper/masto-rss/README.md

 The bot maintains state in `/state/processed_entries.txt` to track which feed items have already been posted.
 This prevents duplicate posts across restarts.

 **Important:** Always mount `/state` as a volume to preserve this state file.

-## CI/CD

-The project uses GitHub Actions for automated multiarch builds and deployments:

-- Builds on every push to `main`
-- Creates images for both amd64 and arm64 architectures
-- Automatically pushes to Docker Hub and GitHub Container Registry
-- Uses Docker layer caching for faster builds

-See [.github/workflows/masto-rss.yml](.github/workflows/masto-rss.yml) for the full pipeline.

 ## Contributing